SUSE-Enceladus/img-proof/docs/source/index.rst

 Overview
 --------

-The goal of **IPA** is to provide a unit test framework that can be used to verify the actual state of custom public cloud images.
+The goal of **img-proof** is to provide a unit test framework that can be used to verify the actual state of custom public cloud images.
 To do this it leverages two packages.